tristanbob/barton/README.md

-# Barton: Bulk Add Rules To OCI Networks
+# Barton - Bulk Add Rules To OCI NSG

 This project provides a Python script named `barton.py` for adding rules to Network Security Groups (NSG) in Oracle Cloud Infrastructure (OCI).
 It enables users to add NSG rules in bulk from a CSV file, incorporating validations for both the OCI configuration and the rules file format.